RetormLi/my-XML/README.md

 # my-XML
 My implementation of XML classification in AllenNLP.
-Include RankAE and SGM.
+RankAE and SGM Included.
 Tested on Eurlex and AAPD dataset.